 Assault on European Democratic Values

 Babis, Hungarian Prime Minister Viktor Orban, and some Polish politicians said before the Brussels negotiations that the system of the Spitzenkandidaten was wrong.
 Instead, they want the European Commission to be run by someone who would understand the Central European region and would not politicize the Commission’s work.
-From the beginning, this was coordinated assault against European democratic values.
+From the beginning, this was a coordinated assault against European democratic values.

 Selfishness is the essence of the approach of politicians such as Babis, Orban, and leader of the Polish Law and Justice party Jaroslaw Kaczynski.
 Things such as solidarity between E.U. members, looking for compromises, and proposing positive solutions are not a part of their mental world.